 CCJF has its own membership structure for church denominations and Christian service providers, consistent with its purposes and objectives.
 Twice yearly network meetings are open to all CCJF members, while project work is guided by an executive committee composed of church representatives.

 Prisons week has existed for over 30 years.
+It is run by a broad alliance of Christian denominations and leading faith based charities working in the criminal justice system.
 It aims to encourage prayer for the needs of prisoners, as well as assist with regional and local events to raise the profile of criminal justice issues and the role of faith communities.

 There is a separate Prisoners Week in Scotland - see www.prisonersweekscotland.org.uk